tamton-aquib/nvim/README.md

 -->

 ### Installation
-> ❗ NOTE: executing this command will delete the packer folder and nvim folder.
+> **Note**: executing this command will delete the packer folder and nvim folder.
 So make sure to create a backup!
 ```bash
 curl -sL git.io/vim_install | bash
 ```